Tal58/JavaScript_workshop/Camelizes_the_Sentences/README.md

 # Learning Outcomes

-Aim of this challenge are as follows;
+Aim of this challenge is as follows;

  -analyze a problem, identify and apply programming knowledge for appropriate solution.
  -demonstrate their knowledge of algorithmic design principles by using JavaScript effectively.